 - 4.1 The ambition is to encourage a shift in how people move around their communities; away from the private car to more sustainable modes of transport.
-This will help deliver the Council's ambitions around: - Adapting to and mitigating from the effects of climate change - Delivering healthy environments where active lifestyles prevent illness; and - Delivering environmental improvements. - 4.2 Safe and secure cycle parking is an important component to encourage cycling both as an element of active travel to reduce dependency on the car but also for the health and wellbeing benefits.
-The emergence of electric bicycles means cycling is a realistic choice for many journeys, not just the shorter journeys (the cost of electric bikes also reinforces the need for secure parking options). - 4.3 Roads, paths and layouts that encourage walking and cycling are also needed.
-As part of this wider picture the Council has a vision for a Green Grid of routes between settlements and green spaces to encourage walking, cycling and other forms of sustainable healthy transport. - 4.4 For all new residential developments, the Council requires developers to promote sustainable travel choices.
+This will help deliver the Council's ambitions around: - adapting to and mitigating from the effects of climate change, - delivering healthy environments where active lifestyles prevent illness; and - delivering environmental improvements. - 4.2 Safe and secure cycle parking is an important component to encourage cycling both as an element of active travel to reduce dependency on the car but also for the health and wellbeing benefits.
+The emergence of electric bicycles means cycling is a realistic choice for many journeys, not just the shorter journeys (the cost of electric cycles also reinforces the need for secure parking options).
+Secure cycle parking has the following attributes: - 4.3 Roads, paths and layouts that encourage walking and cycling are also needed.
+As part of the wider picture the Council has a vision for a 'Green Grid' of routes between settlements and green spaces to encourage walking, cycling and other forms of sustainable healthy transport.
+Guidance on the design of pedestrian and cycle routes is set out in Local Transport Note (LTN) 1/20.

+- 4.4 For all new residential developments, the Council requires developers to promote sustainable travel choices.
 The availability of safe and secure cycle parking at home, at the destination or at an interchange point has a significant influence on cycle use.
-Cycle parking must be pleasant, sufficient and convenient (LTN 1/20 Cycle infrastructure Design, Dept for Transport, July 2020).

-- 4.5 Therefore, cycle parking must be considered early in the planning and design process and take into consideration the following: - provision for traditional 'manual' bikes and also electric bikes - means of charging electric bikes - space for secure storage both covered / lock-able - provision for different types of bikes cargo bikes; adapted bikes.
-For typical dimensions of different types of bikes see Section 5.4 of LTN1/20 Cycle infrastructure Design published by the Department of Transport) - for larger scale developments unallocated cycle parking should be distributed around the development rather than in one location, particularly if there are several entrances to the site.
-The distribution of cycle parking needs to respond to the proportion of people using each entrance. - To encourage residents to ride their bike instead of using their car, cycle storage must be conveniently located and readily accessible.
-At least one cycle space must be close to the front door of the property.
-Others could be included within a suitable garage or shed space.
+In addition, cycle parking must be pleasant, sufficient and convenient (LTN 1/20 Cycle Infrastructure Design, Dept for Transport, July 2020). - 4.5 Therefore, cycle parking must be considered early in the planning and design process and take into consideration the following: - provision for traditional 'manual' cycles and electric cycles, - · means of charging electric cycles, - space for secure storage both covered / lock-able, - provision for different types of cycles cargo cycles; adapted cycles.
+For typical dimensions of different types of cycles see Section 5.4 of LTN1/20 Cycle Infrastructure Design published by the Department of Transport), - for larger scale developments unallocated cycle parking should be distributed around the development rather than in one location, particularly if there are several entrances to the site.
+The distribution of cycle parking needs to respond to the proportion of people using each entrance, and

-- 4.6 For residential developments secure parking may be achieved by installing specialized storage or a small permanent bike stand.
-If cycle parking is provided in back gardens must be easily accessible and secure (it is generally discouraged as it is frequently not convenient to access). - 4.7 For extensions and small-scale residential developments provision needs to be responsive to the location and scale of the proposal.
+- To encourage residents to ride their cycle instead of using their car, cycle storage must be conveniently located and readily accessible.
+At least one secure cycle space must be close to the front door of the property.
+Others could be included within a suitable garage or shed/storage space. - 4.6 For residential developments secure parking may be achieved by installing specialised storage or a small permanent cycle stand.
+If cycle parking is provided in back gardens it must be easily accessible and secure (it is generally discouraged as it is frequently not convenient to access). - 4.7 For extensions and small-scale residential developments provision needs to be responsive to the location and scale of the proposal. - 4.8 Where there are communal areas and open spaces within a larger development, a cycle stand may be more appropriate such as a Sheffield-style stand (as shown in the image below), which can provide two cycle parking spaces, one either side of the stand.